josh-collinsworth/joco-sveltekit/src/lib/content/posts/antiquated-react.md

 </CalloutPlusQuote>

-They know that they don't need to waste precious resources re-rendering when there's no real need.
-They're intelligent enough to only update values, and not constantly reevaluate things that don't need evaluation.
+They already know not to waste precious resources re-rendering when there's no real need.
+They're intelligent enough to only update values, and not constantly reevaluate things that don't need it.

 …Most of the time, anyway.
 They're not perfect.
 But they _are_ much better than React at knowing what to do, and doing it in a performant way by default.
-(Even Preact, if you're using Signals.)

 You _might_ need to optimize some things in other frameworks, too.
 They're not perfect.
 But by the time you do, you're way, _way_ past the point where you would've needed to in React.